RikVN/Neural_DRS/README.md

 ### Getting data ###

-If you cloned the [DRS_parsing repository](https://github.com/RikVN/DRS_parsing), you'll have the train and dev set for PMB release 2.1.0 available.
+If you cloned the [DRS_parsing repository](https://github.com/RikVN/DRS_parsing), you'll have the train and dev set for PMB release 2.1.0 and 2.2.0 available.
 Otherwise, download a [PMB release](http://pmb.let.rug.nl/data.php) and construct the training data yourself, or use some other data set.
 Our scripts expect the train and dev data to be in the same folder.

 ### Config files ###